gothicmuppet/soulcalibur6/index.md

 ### Astaroth

 ![Astaroth Trailer pic](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse2.mm.bing.net%2Fth%3Fid%3DOIP.dt-BJhelnY8pOL-f8smHFgHaEK%26pid%3DApi&f=1)
+Strengths
 - His strength lies in throws. he can throw you from any position from crouching to the air.
 - His Critical Edge is a throw.
+Weaknesses
 - His weakness is also from throws. you can break most throws.
 You cannot break throws when caught in the air.
-- He has slow speed so you have to play a bit defensively.
+- He has slow speed and moves so you have to play a bit defensively.

 ### Ivy

 ![Ivy trailer pic](http://www.fightersgeneration.com/nf2/game/soulcalibur6/4/ivy-soulcalibur6-trailer-art.PNG)
-- Her strength lies in range.
+- Her strength lies in range and control of the battle.
 She has tools for almost everything.

 ### Maxi

 ![Maxi trailer pic](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse4.mm.bing.net%2Fth%3Fid%3DOIP.zUiNEatcZB8AlONU9tUfmwHaEK%26pid%3DApi&f=1)
-- Strategy is to get 7 stars stance
+- Strategy is to get 7 stars stance while beating your opponent.
 - You need to do moves when you walk backwards and forwards.
 You do not have to hit the opponent to gain a star.
 - You get to see how many stars you have during each move.
 - There are 3 stances going forward, 3 going backwards and 1 netural.